Summary of Activities at the Vermont Zen Center

 Term Student Programs

-Once a year members participate in an intensified practice schedule lasting eight weeks.
+Once a year members participate in an intensified practice schedule lasting four to eight weeks.
 During this time participants decide for themselves how to make an increased commitment to sitting, chanting, precept practice, community work and other Dharma-related activities.
 There is a meeting each week for Term Students to discuss their weekly progress and support each other.

 A full listing and short description of the ceremonies regularly observed at our Center.
 The photo gallery has several sections with ceremony pictures.